Development Application Help Guide

 Every development that involves building, subdivision, engineering or earth works will require a Construction Certificate.
 This can be applied for concurrently with the development application or separately at a later date.
 However, construction cannot commence without the Construction Certificate.

 The plans and specifications submitted with a Construction Certificate application must contain enough details to ensure that the works comply with the relevant standards and are consistent with the terms of the development consent.
-Construction industry long service levy payments, Home Owner’s Warranty Insurance, and any Section 94 contributions where required, must be made before the issue of the Construction Certificate.
+Long service levy payments, Home Owner’s Warranty Insurance, and any Section 94 contributions where required, must be made before the issue of the Construction Certificate.

 Construction Certificates can be issued either by Council or by an accredited private certifier.
 Construction Certificates are valid for the life of the development consent.